knative/docs/serving/using-cert-manager-on-gcp.md

-# Configure Knative and cert-manager for Google Cloud DNS
+# Configuring Knative and CertManager for Google Cloud DNS

-These instructions assuming you have already setup a Knative cluster and installed cert-manager into your cluster.
+These instructions assume you have already setup a Knative cluster and installed cert-manager into your cluster.
 For more information, see [using an SSL certificate](using-an-ssl-cert.md#install-cert-manager).
-Another assumption is that you already set up your managed zone with Cloud DNS as part of configuring the domain to map to your IP address.
+They also assume you have already set up your managed zone with Cloud DNS as part of configuring the domain to map to your IP address.

 To automate the generation of a certificate with cert-manager and LetsEncrypt, we will use a `DNS01` challenge type, which requires the domain owner to add a TXT record to their zone to prove ownership.
 Other challenge types are not currently supported by Knative.

-## Create a Cloud DNS service account
+## Creating a Cloud DNS service account
-To be able to add the TXT record, we need to configure Knative with a service account that can be used by cert-manager to create and update this DNS record.
+To add the TXT record, configure Knative with a service account that can be used by cert-manager to create and update the DNS record.

-To begin, we create a new service account with the project role `dns.admin`:
+To begin, create a new service account with the project role `dns.admin`:

 ```shell
 # Set this to your GCP project ID